Contents

 Note: Don’t forget to tap Allow to grant the required permissions.
 After setup, you can use the TTS on your Android with different apps.
 Simply open any app, tap Select to Speak, and tap Play to hear the text read aloud instantly.
 You can also use the speech samples to convert text-to-speech to MP3 format.

 Part 4.
-Developer’s Deep Dive: Google Cloud Text-to-Speech API
+Google Cloud Text-to-Speech API [Developer]

 Google Cloud Text-to-Speech API uses Google’s advanced neural voice models to convert text into natural-sounding audio.
 It’s commonly used in applications that need voice output, such as virtual assistants, accessibility tools, e-learning platforms, and automated narration systems.